-A collective sale of an estate to make place for a new estate.
+En bloc is basically a collective sale of an estate to make place for a new estate.

 This is usually done by majority voting – 90% of votes are required for property developments less than 10 years old, and 80% for developments 10 years or older.